czbiohub-sf/protoSpaceJAM/docs/source/algorithm.rst

 When having to perform Cas9/gRNA cuts at a distance from the insertion site, introducing silent mutations in the cut-to-insert region prevents the DNA repair tracks from resolving repair before reaching the payload sequence, thereby increasing the rate of payload insertion. protoSpaceJAM supports recoding within the cut-to-insert region, following the rules outlined above for coding and non-coding sequences and excluding recoding at splice junctions.

 |
-| There are three recoding intesities: "full", "prevent recut", and "none".
-| In "full", both the Cas9/gRNA binding site and the cut-to-insert region are recoded.
-| In "prevent recut", only the Cas9/gRNA binding site is recoded.

 | Recoding strategy summary:
 .. figure:: /_static/images/recode.png
    :width: 100%